bask185/ArduinoToolchain/stateMachine.md

     _100ms = 0;
     // add 100ms timers
     if(timerWith100msInterval) timerWith100msInterval -= 1;
-    if(anotherTimerWithaTooLongName) anotherTimerWithaTooLongName -= 1; // some dummy values to illustrate the use
+    if(anotherTimerWithaTooLongName) anotherTimerWithaTooLongName-= 1;

 }
 }
 }
 ```
-Please do not be upset about the strange indentation style here.
-I found this to be more logical for this particular function than any other default style.

 This method simple decrements those timers which aren't 0 yet.
 Because of the devision of timer bases, all timers can be of an 8-bit type.
 This safes memory and increases performance alike.

-The typical arduino method with millis() is to substract 2x 32 bit variables and compare the result with a 3rd 32 bit variable.
+The typical arduino method with millis() is to substract 2x 32 bit variables and compare the result with a 3rd 32 bit consant.

 The best part of this SW timer is that it is generated for us.
 All main state machines have their own timer variables within the timer files.
 The name of these timers are the names of the state machines with the captial T appended.
 Furthermore, timers for default functions are also added.
 As of now I only have debounceT implemented to debounce buttons and or sensors.